Getting Started

 Transaction Schema

 All transactions returned by the API use the same JSON schema regardless of blockchain protocol.
 Transactions can contain multiple currencies and/or transaction types, which are split by the API into sub-transactions.
-Sub-transactions can have different addresses, owners amounts and symbols compared to other sub-transactions.
+Each sub-transactions can have its own addresses, owners amounts and symbol.
 For instance, a Bitcoin Tether transaction includes both a #BTC and #USDT transfer (OMNI layer), which are both added as sub-transactions in the API (example below).

 Transaction Type Description JSON key